 The course will use a variety of assessment methods.
 Assessment is used to enhance your learning rather than simply to test it.

-For most of the modules associated with this course, your assessment will be through the following types of assessment.
+The course will use the following assessment methods:

 - written assignments, ie. academic essays, clinical essays and a take-away exam; - continuous assessment of personal and professional development (CPD) from your performance in groups and seminars, via termly one-to-one CPD meetings with your personal tutor, and a biannual supervisor's report from your clinical placement.
 All of these will feed into your yearly Student Review which is completed by your tutor.